safe-global/safe-apps-sdk/README.md

 appsSdk.sendTransactions(txs);
 ```

-> Note: `value` accepts a number or a string as a decimal number (hexadecimal is not supported).
+> Note: `value` accepts a number or a string as a decimal or hex number

 ## Testing in the Safe Multisig application